Protocol upgrade · Architecture dossier

 Aliases, agents, devices, and key-held identity records.

-Direct messages, channels, shadow messaging, file/data transfer paths.
+Direct messages, channels, shadow messaging, and file/data transfer paths.

-ML-DSA/Dilithium path active; other PQC surfaces remain gated until separately proven.
+ML-DSA / Dilithium path active.
+Other post-quantum surfaces remain gated until separately proven.

-Graph events, DA shard storage, bounded relay pressure, and explorer graph/general split.
+Graph events, DA shard storage, bounded relay pressure, and an explorer graph/general split.

-ECDSA/HTLC surfaces exist; custody monitor-only / fail-closed until separately activated and proven.
+ECDSA and HTLC surfaces exist.
+Custody stays monitor-only and fail-closed until separately activated and proven.

 - Account model and PDAs